 How insulated is the area under your floors?
 If there is a space beneath the ground and your floor, this is more likely to conform to the temperature outside than inside and if your floors aren’t insulated and sealed, that temperature can get it.
 This is partially why floors tend to be warm in the summer and cold in the winter.
 Replacing your floor with a more energy-efficient design can have a significant impact on your power bill and allows you to pick a greener flooring like luxurious and infinitely renewable bamboo.

 Check Your Foundation

-When a foundation cracks, so does the entire house, though the early signs may be difficult to detect.
-Common symptoms of a cracked and slipping foundation include walls and floors forming gaps or cracks which, as you can imagine, are not good for your home energy efficiency.
+When a foundation cracks, so do the entire house, though the early signs may be difficult to detect.
+Common symptoms of a cracked and slipping foundation include walls and floors forming gaps or cracks which, as you can imagine, are not good for your home’s energy efficiency.
 If you’ve been noticing your power bill slipping upward, take a look at your foundation and consider calling for an inspection.
-Not only will fixing your foundation early save you on more extensive and costly later repairs, it will also press your home back together and close any leaky cracks.
+Not only will fixing your foundation early save you on more extensive and costly later repairs, but it will also press your home back together and close any leaky cracks.

 Signs Foundation is Cracked

 - Crooked Doorways